FarBeoy/MusicMagnetMagazine/README.md

 # Music Magnet Magazine

-**Music Magnet Magazine** is a modern, interactive online music magazine created using HTML, CSS, and JavaScript.
+**Music Magnet Magazine** is a modern, interactive online music magazine created using HTML, CSS, JavaScript and PHP.
 It features engaging music content, artist highlights, and dynamic visuals — designed to offer a seamless user experience.

 ## Live Demo